MaureenKJohnson/healthcare-er-utilization-sql/README.md

 Analyses were stratified by insurance type to compare utilization patterns across payer groups.
 No predictive modeling or statistical inference was performed; results are descriptive in nature and intended for exploratory analysis.

+## Project Structure

+- README.md
+  Project overview, data description, methods, and key analytical questions

+- RESULTS.md
+  Summary of descriptive findings stratified by insurance type

+- DISCUSSION.md
+  Interpretation of findings, operational implications, and limitations

+- NEXT_STEPS.md
+  Recommendations for future analyses, modeling, and dashboard integration

+- LICENSE
+  MIT License

 ## Project Documentation

 - [Results](RESULTS.md)
 - [Discussion](DISCUSSION.md)
 - [Next Steps](NEXT_STEPS.md)

+## Notes

+The dataset used in this project is fully synthetic and was generated for educational and portfolio purposes.
+AI tools were used to assist with data generation and code refinement; all analyses, interpretation, and documentation reflect the author’s independent analytical judgment.